161 Facts About Gold (The Largest Gold Facts List Online!)

 #79.
 Gold catalysts can replace mercury in the production of PVC plastic.

 #80.
-Gold is used to increase the efficiency of solar panels.
+Gold is an excellent conductor of electricity and is used to increase the efficiency of solar panels.

 #82.
-Gold is used in fingerprint and facial recognition sensors.
+Gold alloys are used in fingerprint and facial recognition sensors.

 #83.
-Gold is used in NAND solid state memory, exists in everything from computers to smartphones to cameras to consumer electronics.
+Gold is used in NAND solid state memory, exists in everything from computers to mobile phones to cameras to consumer electronics.

 #84.
 Each iPhone contains 0.018 grams of gold.
 Apple used 3.5 tons of gold to make 200 million iPhones in 2019.

 #86.
-Gold leaf is gold that has been beaten to a thickness of 0.12 microns.
+Gold leaf is a thin layer of gold that has been beaten to a thickness of 0.12 microns.
 It is often used to gild picture frames and statues.